pingcap/talent-plan/tidb/mapreduce/README.md

 All data files will be generated at runtime, and you can use `make cleanup` to clean all test data.

-Please ensure that your result has the same format as test data so that you can pass all tests.
+Please output URLs by lexicographical order and ensure that your result has the same format as test data so that you can pass all tests.

 Each test cases has **different data distribution** and you should take it into account.